ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

     ![Inventories Button](images/inventories.png)

-2. Under Inventories there will inventories.
+2. Under Inventories there will be inventories.
 Click on the `Demo Inventory`.

 3. Under the `Demo Inventory` click the **HOSTS** button at the top.
 There will be hosts configured here.
 Click on one of the devices.